leyendecker/predict-kickstarter-funding/report.md

 |max|	100000000.000	|219382.000	|91.000|

 There is a huge standard deviation on goal attribute, there must be some outliers like the max value that is USD 100mi.
+Those instances should not be taking into consideration on the prediction algorithm as they do not reflect the reality of the dataset misleading most of the algorithms available.
+Those can be errors or projects that should not be taking into account for this computation.
 Same for backers count.
 Lets see an histogram for goal and another for backers count.

 <center>